What is Assets Under Management?

-While stating the obvious, the AUM cannot be expressed on a per share basis Even if hypothetically AUM could somehow be standardized on a per share basis, it would be impractical given the returns distribution (i.e. J-Curve) among others.
+- Assets Under Management (AUM) → Unlike the net asset value (NAV), the AUM cannot be expressed on a per-share basis, at the risk of stating the obvious.
+Hypothetically, even if the AUM metric could somehow be standardized on a per-share basis, it would still be impractical given the returns distribution (i.e. J-Curve), among other factors.

-In short, assets under management (AUM) represents the total value of assets managed by a firm — of which a significant portion could be sitting on the sidelines — as opposed to a mutual fund or ETF like the net asset value (NAV).
+To summarize, the assets under management (AUM) is the total value of assets managed by a firm — of which a significant portion could be sitting on the sidelines — as opposed to a mutual fund or ETF like the net asset value (NAV).